peng-ubco/MPC-Self-Driving-Car/README.md

 Run the "mpc_2d.py", you can get the following demonstration.
 ![alt text](mpc_2d_demo1.gif)

-Run the "mpc_avoid_obstacle.py", you can get the following demonstration, where the blue circle represents the obstacle.
+Run the "mpc_avoid_obstacle.py", you can get the following demonstration, where the black circle represents the obstacle.
 ![alt text](mpc_2d_demo2.gif)